tsgates/arch-wiki-markdown/wiki/Building_a_Live_CD.md

 larch aims to provide a more desktop-based approach, and it does not require an Arch Linux host system.

-larch.
+> Note:

-Note:As of version 2.6.39, the vanilla kernel no longer supports aufs, making a custom kernel a necessity.
+-   As of version 2.6.39, the vanilla kernel no longer supports aufs, making a custom kernel a necessity.

-Note:There is an AUFS version of the arch kernel in AUR(linkplz), and larch maintains an i686 build, you need not compile anything unless you want 64 bit
+-   There is an AUFS version of the arch kernel in AUR - linux-aufs_friendly, and larch maintains an i686 build, you need not compile anything unless you want 64 bit.

 poison-livecd-creator
 ---------------------